Travis Breese

 With the UPS WorldPort, the Louisville Muhammad Ali International Airport is a top five cargo airport in the world.
 The airport authority has bought-out land and offered free sound insulation to people in certain areas to try and mitigate noise.
 I found the program to install the free insulation moves at a snail’s pace, and people must sign a restrictive contract that lasts forever to get it.

-Residents near Louisville airport wait years for sound insulation
+Residents near Louisville airport wait years for noise insulation

 “The cost of silence”, what landowners give up to get free sound insulation